maddy-mad/Live/README.md

 # Live
-Live channels links which are available freely on the Internet.
+Links which are available freely on the internet.